SouravSinha01/Evoage_check/scripts/README.md

 - frontend printed/checked URL comes from `Backend/.env` `FRONTEND_URL`
 - if both localhost and server-IP values exist, the server-IP URL is preferred for display/checks
 - if those values are missing/placeholders, the fallback URLs are `http://localhost:1026` and `http://localhost:8501`
-- the script always also prints localhost fallback URLs
 - if the server-IP URL fails but localhost works, the app is running and the remaining issue is network/firewall/IP exposure

 Before starting the backend, the script checks the DGL-EvoKG model/data files configured in `Backend/.env`: